Overview of Git

-Now that we have learnt the workflow of Git with the help of common commands, let us take a look at Branching, Merging and Rebasing and, also how and when to use them.
+Now that we have learned the workflow of Git with the help of the common Git commands, let us take a look at branching, merging, and rebasing and also at how and when to use them.

-Now that we are a bit familiar with let’s take a step further and discuss one of the most important operations in Git, namely, branching.
+We are almost familiar with various Git commands now.
+Let’s take a step further and discuss one of the most important operations in Git, namely, branching.
 In branching, we mainly make use of the git checkout and git branch commands.

-You can see from the above image that we have created a branch called branch1 and we automatically got landed in the new branch.
-Again, just to see which branch we are currently in we sent another command, Git branch (* mark before the branch name defines the current branch).
+We can see from the above image that we have created a branch called ‘branch1’ and we automatically got landed in the new branch.
+Again, just to see which branch we are currently in, we run another command, git branch.

-Note: Now, you must be wondering how to change branch in git to master branch right?
-Use the following command:
+Now, how to change a branch to the master branch?
+For that, we use the following command:

 git checkout master

-Now that we have learned how to create a branch and work on a branch, let us take a look at merge feature of Git by merging a branch into the master branch.
+Now that we have learned how to create a branch and work on it, let us take a look at the merge feature in Git by merging the branch we created to the master branch.

-Further in this git tutorial, let’s understand merging with an example.
-Say, we have a master and a feature branch.
+Let’s take the above example.
+Say, we have a master branch and a feature branch.

 The merge commit represents every change that has occurred on the feature branch since it got branched out from the master.

-Note: Even after merging we can go on with our work on both the master and feature branch independently.
+Note: Even after merging, we can go on with our work on both the master and the feature branches independently.

-Note: refer the following command Git add attributes
+Note: Refer to the following git add attributes

-In our case, we have given the command as Git add -A and after that, we will commit one sentence as shown below in this git tutorial.
+In our case, we have given the command as git add -A and after that, we will commit one sentence as shown below:

-Step4: Check the last 3 logs by giving the command as Git log -3
+Step 4: Check the last three logs by running the command: git log -3

-- But before that we let us get inside the master branch, by giving the following command
+Let us get inside the master branch using the following command:

 After that, we will perform merging with the help of the below command:

 Get in touch with Intellipaat for a comprehensive DevOps Training and be a certified DevOps Engineer!